 Description: The translation settings allow you to translate information within the Drupal interface.
 To speed up the translation process, you can import translation files and you can also export information to be translated.

 New Settings: The translation interface has been updated in a few locations to make it more compact and easier to use, but the actual functionality has not been changed from Drupal 6.

+Search and Metadata

 Clean URLs